CakePHP-Copula/Linkedin/README.md

 );
 ```

-3. Install the Apis-OAuth Component for authentication
+### Step 3: Install the Apis-OAuth Component for authentication

 ```
 MyController extends AppController {